top of page

 We still need your help

-Thanks to 10 years of incredible community support, we've raised over $1.1 million to acquire the Pond and build the dam.
-As 2024 begins, we're less than $19,000 away from being able to complete the dam, make the Pond even more enjoyable for its many visitors, including with a four-season parking area the Pond has never had.
-We'll install a kiosk, benches and other amentitie.
-And we'll be able to put aside enough funds to cover the costs of maintaining the dam and protecting the Pond long into the future.
+Thanks to the more than 10 years of incredible community support, we've raised over $1.1 million to acquire the Pond and build the dam.
+The latest projections show us less than 4% off the anticipated cost.
+We need about $40,000 to finish the dam, make the Pond even more accessible and enjoyable for the community, including by building the four-season parking area the Pond has never had.
+We'll install a kiosk, benches and other amentities.
+And we'll put aside enough funds to cover the costs of maintaining the dam and protecting the Pond long into the future.

 Please help put this important project over the top.
 There are many ways to help.
 You can donate by: